 There was a time when Fitbit had nine activity trackers in its portfolio, though the company retired the Flex, Alta and Zip lines when it launched the Inspire family in 2019.
-The Inspire and Inspire HR sit just below the Charge 3, replacing the Alta HR and Alta, as well as the Flex 2.
+The latest Charge 4 sits at the top of the trackers, with the Inspire and Inspire HR just below, replacing the Alta HR and Alta, as well as the Flex 2.

 Fitbit Inspire vs Charge vs Alta: Price